Roles and subjects

-I did my first undergraduate and Hons.
-MA at the University of Sydney, then a PhD at Cambridge (St John’s College).
+I did my first undergraduate (1965) and Hons.
+MA (1967) at the University of Sydney, then a PhD at Cambridge, St John’s College (1971).
 I taught at Sydney from 1969 to 1986, the University of Western Australia from 1987 to 2011 and Reading University from 2007-2011 (shared with UWA).
 I have been a Visiting Fellow at St. John’s College and Clare Hall, Cambridge, Balliol and All Souls Colleges in Oxford.
 I was also a Visiting Professor at Trento University in Italy.
-My last three books, all published by Yale University Press, have been Whispering city: Rome and its histories (2011), Venice: an Italian history (2014), and Claretta: Mussolini’s last lover (2017).
-My latest book, Mussolini and the eclipse of Italian Fascism: from dictatorship to populism was published by Yale University Press in March 2021.
-Under lockdown inevitably I wrote another book, the first for many years without a contract beforehand.
-Its title is Politics, murder and love in an Italian family: the Amendolas in the age of totalitarianisms.
-It is due to be published by Cambridge University Press in late October 2022, thereby coinciding with the centenary of Mussolini’s ‘March on Rome’.
-In 2015 I edited with Joe Maiolo of KCL vol II of the Cambridge University Press History of the Second World War (3 vols).

 I play golf (very badly) at North Oxford and go to the theatre whenever I can.
-My daughter is a professor of criminology (St. Cross College) and my two granddaughters progress through the school system in Oxford (and live eight houses down the road).
+My daughter is a professor of criminology (St. Cross College) and I have two granddaughters, one of which painted the portrait of me above.
 I defect to Italy often.

 In 2002, I was accorded the Australian Centenary Medal ‘for services to history and the humanities’.